MousaNageh/movie/README.md

      ``` http://127.0.0.1:8000/api/search?date=ourData```<br />
     - to filter by release overview<br />
      ``` http://127.0.0.1:8000/api/search?overview=ourData```<br />
-    - you can combine any two of the all of them like this <br />
+    - you can combine any two of them or all of them like this <br />
     ``` http://127.0.0.1:8000/api/search?overview=ourData&overview=ourData&title=ourData```